 Other than that, the financial requirements are the same as with your first Family Visa application.

-But note, as per the forthcoming changes to the Immigration Rules, which become effective on 11 April 2024, if you submit/submitted your first application for a Family Visa prior to this date, whether as a spouse, civil-partner, fiancé / fiancée or unmarried partner, your application will be assessed against the lower threshold of £18,600 income, or £62,500 savings.
+If you submitted your first family visa application prior to 11 April 2024, whether as a spouse, civil-partner, fiancé / fiancée or unmarried partner, then your application will be assessed against the lower threshold of £18,600 income, or £62,500 savings.
+You will be assessed at this lower threshold throughout your route to permanent settlement, or Indefinite Leave to Remain (ILR).

 For your further leave to remain application (FLR-M) you will need to show that you have reached a minimum level of CEFR A2 in English language.